nonchris/better-chiFit/readme.md

 The input way data is put in has also changed.
 There is now a file input from the terminal instead of entering all values in the script itself.

 Both scripts are compaltible according to input-file structure.
-If you're using my new versions, yu're fine, if you're using the original Version of `chi2FitXYErr` please notice that you need to change three lines of code in order to make them compatible:
+If you're using my new versions, you're fine, if you're using the original Version of `chi2FitXYErr` please notice that you need to change three lines of code in order to make them compatible:
 The expected format of the input-file is compatible with the input format of `chi2FitXYErr.py`. `chiFit.py` needs an extra column in that file, there are now five instead of four.
 It is required to disable the check for exactly four columns in `chi2FitXYErr.py` (line 83)